genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/external-systems/streamer.md

 </process>
 ```

-For more information on above process tags follow this [link](/creating-applications/configure-runtime/processes-xml)
+For more information on above process tags, see the page on [configuring runtime processes](/creating-applications/configure-runtime/processes-xml).

 2. Create a kotlin script file named {applicationName}-streamer.kts.
 Add the following information:
     * A stream name